Business and Finance

 • A maximum of 35% drop in the stock market

-• The drop in stock market at maximum should last 3 financial consecutive years after which I will sell 20% of the shares to invest in the business
+• The drop in the stock market, at maximum, should be three consecutive financial years, after which I will sell 20% of the shares to invest in the business.

 • Continually invest in bonds.
 Annually transfer investments in bonds as opposed to stocks because of the security associated with bonds.

-Comparison of shares will also be based on performance of similar companies
+Comparison of shares will also be based on the performance of similar companies.

-A rise in value of stocks will dismiss the need to sell/transfer the stocks
+A rise in the value of stocks will dismiss the need to sell/transfer the stocks.

 Asset Allocation